 Moving to Indonesia

 Expats moving to Indonesia will find themselves in a colourful and exotic country, consisting of a vast archipelago stretching over more than 17,000 islands and 5,000km of ocean in Southeast Asia.
-With an ethnically and culturally diverse population of over 250 million people, Indonesia is home to the world's fourth largest population.
+With an ethnically and culturally diverse population of around 259 million people, Indonesia is home to the world's fourth largest population.

 Rich in natural resources, the country acquires most of its wealth from gas, oil and other mining activities, and most expats moving to Indonesia tend to work in these sectors.
 The telecommunications industry and teaching English are other attractions for expats seeking work in Indonesia.
 Most expats find themselves living in the popular tourist hub of Bali and the sprawling metropolis of Jakarta, the country’s capital and economic, cultural and financial centre.
 The more remote mining areas in the Papua region also attract a fair share of expats.

 Obtaining a visa or work permit for Indonesia can be a frustrating process and one riddled with bureaucracy.
 Even more frustrating for expats planning a move to or already living in Indonesia, is the fact that the requirements and processes for obtaining a visa change constantly.

 The cost of living in Indonesia can be quite steep, with schooling for expat children very costly.
 After accommodation, education will likely be an expat parent’s biggest expense.
 There are numerous schooling options, with international schools in Indonesia mostly focused on Australian, British and New Zealand nationals.

 Indonesia's healthcare sector is considered quite poor and certainly not up to Western standards, particularly outside of Jakarta.
 Any serious medical conditions will likely see expats having to seek medical attention outside of the country, typically in Singapore.
 Increasing air pollution in Indonesian cities is a further health hazard.

 Expats living in Indonesia, particularly Westerners, may take time to adjust to the conservative way of life, largely influenced by Islam, which is the dominant religion in the country.
-Women expats, especially, will find themselves having to make adjustments; men are viewed in higher regard than women, dress is conservative and the concept of personal space is not one Indonesians are too familiar with.
+Female expats, especially, will find themselves having to make adjustments; men are viewed in higher regard than women, dress is conservative and the concept of personal space is not one Indonesians are too familiar with.